 Many taxpayers don’t know about the saver’s credit, also known as the retirement savings contributions credit, which helps offset part of workers’ contributions to their IRAs, 401(k) plans and similar workplace retirement programs.

-They also might not know that they may deduct alimony payments, but not child support payments.
+They also might not know that they may deduct alimony payments for divorces prior to 2019, but not child support payments.

 Taxpayers who do volunteer work for a charity may deduct unreimbursed expenses, including the cost of the use of their personal vehicles.

 Finally, just because you didn’t qualify for a deduction one year doesn’t mean you won’t qualify for it the next year.
 Many deductions are limited by your modified adjusted gross income, but the limits for some deductions may be adjusted annually based on inflation.